KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_float_bc6h/README.md

 ## KTX v2 Images with VK_FORMAT_BC6H_UFLOAT_BLOCK

-To cover usecases where a texture source shall have increased dynamic range
+To cover usecases where a texture source shall have increased dynamic range.

 - Swizzling metadata (`KTXswizzle`) MUST be `rgba` or omitted.
 - Orientation metadata (`KTXorientation`) MUST be `rd` or omitted.
 - Color space information in the DFD MUST match the expected usage, namely:
   - For textures with **color data** (e.g., base color maps),
     - `colorPrimaries` MUST be `KHR_DF_PRIMARIES_BT709`;
-    - `transferFunction` MUST be `KHR_DF_TRANSFER_SRGB`.
+    - `transferFunction` MUST be `KHR_DF_TRANSFER_LINEAR`.
   - For textures with **non-color data** (e.g., normal maps),
     - `colorPrimaries` MUST be `KHR_DF_PRIMARIES_UNSPECIFIED`;
     - `transferFunction` MUST be `KHR_DF_TRANSFER_LINEAR`.

+[Unresolved]
+Is it enough with BT709 or do we need to define use a standard with wide color gamut?

 ### Using KTX v2 Images with VK_FORMAT_BC6H_UFLOAT_BLOCK for Material Textures